Kade0101/DynamicTicketDisplay/README.md

    - Receives commands over TCP
    - Renders the current ticket visuals on the connected screen

-In other words, the external host machine is the source of truth for what should be shown.
-The display/server side is responsible for presenting that information, not managing the ticket data itself.

 ## Current proof-of-concept setup

 Right now the project is defaulted to a **single local machine** setup for testing and proof of concept work.